How To Overcome Doubt in a Relationship in Just a Few Steps

 3. You don’t know if the person is right for you

-But Turecki says this usually has less to do with the other person and more to do with not knowing what you actually want out of a partnership.
+However, Turecki says this usually has less to do with the other person and more to do with not knowing what you actually want out of a partnership.
 Once you’ve clearly identified your priorities for a significant other, you can stop trying to find a “perfect” person for you—which will stoke doubt in almost every scenario—and start to work toward finding the right person for you, based on your realistic expectations for a partner.

 4. You don’t know if you and your partner share the same goals

 Say things are going fine—great, in fact—until suddenly, your partner casually mentions your future hypothetical children.
-And maybe that would be fine if you two had talked about having future hypothetical children, but you hadn't.
+Maybe that would be fine if you two had talked about having future hypothetical children, but you hadn’t.
 In fact, you never thought you’d have kids, and the comment has made you realize that you and your partner may not be on the same page on some of the most important basic issues of life.
 The result?
 Doubt—and lots of it.

 How and why do doubts ruin a relationship?